 We need to know the width of the wall so as we specify a size of beam that will fit within the width of the wall but will also provide support for the full width.

 We need to know about the support for the new beam.
 For instance, if an internal wall is being removed it is usual to leave a small part of it (possibly 300mm) to sit the beam on and, more importantly, to provide stiffness to the remaining wall.
 If it is necessary to completely remove the wall it may be necessary to introduce some additional stiffness to the wall to compensate.
 A plan of the building that shows lengths of affected walls will usually be all we need.

-If the beam has to sit within the depth of the floor joists we need to know this.
+If you would like the beam has to sit within the depth of the floor joists we need to know this.
 It is common where beams are being installed in place of internal walls that a clean ceiling line is required and the beam is therefore hidden within the depth of the floor joists.
 If this is the case we need to know the depth of the floor joists to try to ensure that the beam is no deeper than they are.
 Sometimes it isn't possible to achieve this.

-By removing a wall and replacing it with a beam we are taking all the load off the existing foundations and putting it though the wall at either end which increase the load on the existing foundations at these points.
-Where we think this may be an issue we will put a note in the calculations for the Building Control Officer.
+By removing a wall and replacing it with a beam we are taking all the load off the existing foundations and putting it down the walls at either end which increases the load on the existing foundations at these points.

-Sketches, drawings, photographs etc are all useful.
-If we are provided with sketches of the ground floor, first floor and roof layout plans that show where the new opening is, the floor spans and what the wall construction is, is often all we need.
+Sketches, drawings, photographs, etc are all useful.
+If we are provided with sketches of the ground floor, first floor and roof layout plans that show where the new opening is, the floor spans and what the wall construction is, that is often all we need.

 Typically we need:

 The example below is all we would need to design a beam over a wall being removed between the kitchen and dining room.

 The above sketch tells us that: